ivofrolov/sitefeed/README.md

 # SiteFeed

-Extracts RSS[^1] feed from websites that doesn't support that.
+Extracts RSS[^1] feed from websites that don't support it.

 Fully manual operation.

-## Requirements

-Python interpreter version 3.11 or later.

 ## Installation